vdhkcheems/daily-pulse-challenge/README.md

 ## Note

 Custom region/project mappings from data uniques; used TextBlob polarity for sentiment analysis.
+Tried with Huggingface BERT based models too but would cross the 5min constraint on a no gpu device.

 ## How to run

-1. Clone and setup a environment
+1. Clone and setup a virtual environment

 2. Install dependencies
   ```bash